 However, the study also warned that squats “should be used cautiously in those with PCL and PF disorders, especially at greater knee flexion angles.”

-✔️ A 2016 study compared leg presses vs. squats, using 2 weekly workouts over the course of 10 weeks.
+✔️ A 2016 study compared leg presses vs. squats, using two weekly workouts over 10 weeks.

 By the end, “Results showed that squats had greater transfer to maximal squat strength compared to the leg press.

 Effect sizes favored squats and squat/leg press combo versus leg press with respect to countermovement jump while greater effect sizes for dynamic balance were noted for squat/leg press combo leg press compared to squats, although no statistical differences were noted between conditions.”

 ✔️ Another study from 2016 looked at whether leg presses or squats could help to improve both speed and strength in the lower body.

 The data concluded that, “The squat exhibited a statistically significant increase in jump performance in squat jump and countermovement jump.
 Whereas, the changes in the leg press did not reach statistical significance and amounted to improvements in either jump.”

 ✔️ One 2017 study found that squats increased maximal force output, optimal velocity, and force-velocity profile more effectively than leg presses, leading to greater explosive leg power.

 Based on all this data, it’s clear that squats do have the slight edge when it comes to effectiveness for muscle-building.